kyle9021/panw-partner-wiki/contents/labs/Prisma_Cloud_Compute_Command_Injection_WAAS_Demo.md

 * Log out of the dvwa app and close your reverse shell session by typing `exit` in the "attackers" shell.
 * Attempt to do the attack again on the web app and you should see a blocked warning.
 Note that the IP address of the attacker is logged.
+* The event can be viewed under Monitor > Events > WAAS for containers.